-- What vision of hope do you have for a life free of lust addiction, sexual compulsions, and other unhealthy attachments? - How have you experienced hardship as the pathway to peace? - > Share how you persevered through difficult moments in recovery to remain free. - What new purpose do you enjoy as a result of your recovery?
+- What vision of hope do you have for a life free of addictions, compulsions, and unhealthy attachments? - o How have you experienced hardship as the pathway to peace? - > Share how you persevered through difficult moments in recovery to remain free. - What new purpose do you enjoy as a result of your recovery?